Facebook

 Due to its different regional climates and wildlife opportunities, South Africa Destinations can be visited anytime round the year.
 The best time to visit the capital city, Cape Town is during the summer season i.e. from November to February.
 July to November is the best time for whale watching.

-The Best Time To Visit For Safari In South Africa is from May to September when the weather is just right for all kinds of safari and wildlife spotting.
+The Best Time To Visit South Africa is from May to September when the weather is just right for all kinds of safari and wildlife spotting.

 South Africa Safari Cost vary from park to park and depend on what kind of safari you pick at that particular park – day, night, camping, walking, etc. The ideal price for South Africa Safari Packages starts from $300 per person.